UNINETTSigma2/documentation/apps/cesm.md

 TODO: insert table

-To load the default CESM module, run
+To load the default CESM module, run in the terminal

     module load CESM